ronakjindal10/c2u-web-app/README.md

 - Handle download button behaviour on iOS
 - Swipe through the photos to browse through them like on Google photos ~~- Add analytics to the website~~
+- Currently, Instagram modal is shown as soon as the photos load.
+We need to show the instagram modal after the user clicks on download button in the modal of a photo
+- Need to implement logic to download vcard file if contactCard is true